King Lear (1987 film): William Shakespeare Jr.

 William Shakespeare Junior (Will Jr.) sits at a table in the deserted hotel restaurant, overlooking Lake Geneva.
 There are some red tulips on the table.
 (Note: There is something red in almost every shot in King Lear, like Jaques Tati's Playtime, but not to the extent in Claude Faraldo's Themroc: throughout most of this film (which notoriously contains no intelligible dialogue at all) there is an almost continual movement of something red across the screen.)
 He wonders why he has been chosen to make this film, rather than a better-known director ("...some gentleman from Moscow or Beverly Hills.
 Why don't they just order some goblin to shoot this twisted fairy tale?").
 In voice-over, Godard reads extracts from Robert Bresson's Notes sur le cinématographe.
 Will Jr. imagines 'auteurs' who could have made this film, like Marcel Pagnol, Kenji Mizoguchi, (Note: Godard's breathy delivery of the first short Bresson extract is particularly difficult to make out, since it appears to have been cut-up to deliberately mangle his détournement: "Be sure of exhausting everything which communicate by immobility and silence" (or similar).
 The original reads: "Be sure of having used to to [sic] the full all that is communicated by immobility and silence.".

 In Le Gai Savoir, Godard referred to Guy Debord's "The Society of the Spectacle", which has its own guide to the many détournements he used.
 Godard's early political films were heavily criticised by Debord in Internationale Situationniste in March 1966, although they were working on much the same lines.)
-François Truffaut ("No"), Georges Franju, Robert Bresson, Pier Paulo Pasolini, Fritz Lang, Georges Melies, Jaques Tati, Jean Cocteau.
+François Truffaut ("No"), Georges Franju, Robert Bresson, Pier Paolo Pasolini, Fritz Lang, Georges Méliès, Jaques Tati, Jean Cocteau.